 It's super easy, and no different from using any other HDRI.
-If you're using Blender, here's a 15 second video to show you how it's done.
+Here are some short videos to show you exactly how:

-All my HDRIs are unclipped, meaning you'll get realistic results automatically and do not need to adjust the gamma or plug the image into the strength/intensity input.
+All our HDRIs are unclipped, meaning you'll get realistic results automatically and do not need to adjust the gamma or plug the image into the strength/intensity input.

 The number of EVs (or 'stops') is based purely on the number of brackets captured.
 For example, 12 EVs means 5 photos were taken with 3 EVs between them (shutter speeds: 1/4000, 1/500, 1/60 1/8, 1"), and since there are 4 gaps of 3 EVs between them, the dynamic range is said to be 12 EVs (4x3=12).

 Unfortunately there is no standardized way for measuring the dynamic range of an HDRI.
 Different people use different methods, so there's no reliable way that you as a user can tell whether website-A that claims 50 EVs of dynamic range is actually better than website-B that has 20 EVs.

 The main thing to look out for is whether an HDRI is unclipped or not.
 They usually don't mention anything if it is indeed clipped, so watch out.
 Being unclipped means the full range of brightness in the scene was captured, including the super crazy bright sunshine.
 If an HDRI is clipped (aka "clamped"), it will produce unrealistic lighting which is usually flat and lacking contrast.